lindngo/book-scraping/README.md

-# book-scraping
+# Book Website Scraping

- Using scrapy to scrape data from books-to-scrape.com
+### Overview
+I used Python and the scrapy package to scrape data from a demo book website.
+I coded the spider to extract information on the book page's URL link, title, price, rating, and description.
+As a result, a CSV file was generated to contain this information.

+### Data
+books.toscrape.com